-When I started my career with trench drain, I didn’t know the critical questions that determine whether plastic trench drain is appropriate in a drainage project.
+When I started my career with trench drain, I didn’t know the critical questions that determine whether a plastic trench drain is appropriate in a drainage project.

 At the time, I handled a polymer concrete product line.
-Polymer concrete is a mixture of an inert material (such as silica sand) and a two part polyester resin binder.
+Polymer concrete is a mixture of an inert material (such as silica sand) and a two-part polyester resin binder.
 The sand-resin mixture is poured into a mold, where the bond sets and the shape dries.
 Further curing can then be done in large driers.
 The resultant product is heavy, hard, durable, and brittle.

 My sales manager instructed me that polymer concrete trench drain products were “good” or “superior” and plastic products were “bad”.
 Of course, he had a vested interest in promoting his polymer concrete trench drain.
 It made me ponder the reasons that lead to the contractor’s decision to use one material versus another material.

-Since then, I have seen enough applications and selling situations of trench drain to have legitimate opinion on what is “good” trench drain and what is “bad”.
+Since then, I have seen enough applications and selling situations of trench drain to have a legitimate opinion on what is “good” trench drain and what is “bad”.
 And, from what I’ve seen, it’s all good…depending on whether or not you have the proper application.

 When looking for a trench drain product, determine what is needed and what can be sacrificed.
 Where is the project?
 Is the aesthetics or functionality more important?
 Are you or someone else installing the product?
 What equipment is available to use in the installation?
 What are the load requirements for the drain?
 What is the budget?
 All these are necessary questions to the drain selection.
-And, all may have an impact on whether you use a plastic based product.
+And, all may have an impact on whether you use a plastic-based product.
 Selection considerations are discussed below.

 Advantages of Plastic Trench Drain:

 Greater Selection Options — Plastic trench drains come in many widths, lengths and styles.
-Products are available in 1” to 21” widths and can come in up to 10 foot lengths.
+Products are available in 1” to 21” widths and can come in up to 10-foot lengths.
 Narrower channels use lightweight grates with decorative options.
-On the larger side, plastic trench drains can use heavy duty iron grates for situations with heavy vehicle traffic.
+On the larger side, plastic trench drains can use heavy-duty iron grates for situations with heavy vehicle traffic.

 Plastic Trench Drain is Light Weight — Being lightweight gives plastic trench drains two benefits:

-- Easier handling during installation — One person can handle a 10 foot section of drain.
+- Easier handling during installation — One person can handle a 10-foot section of drain.
 Other products, such as polymer concrete and fiberglass, are heavy and come in shorter lengths.

-Ease of Installation — The high degree of processing sophistication allows for superior trough designs that promote an easy installation.
+Ease of Installation — The high degree of processing sophistication allows for superior trough designs that promote easy installation.
 The designers thought through the contractor’s process and came up with plastic drainage systems that are both adjustable and quickly installed.

 Lower Product Costs — Plastic trench drain is more affordable than polymer concrete drains at widths up to 8”.
 Plastic systems also offer a wider range of decorative grating options, corner angles and color choices.